-If the tunnel space decreases, then the pressure on the median nerve

-	increases and results in a pinched nerve.
+If the tunnel space decreases, then the pressure on the median nerve increases and results in a pinched nerve.

-	Conditions like hypothyroidism, obesity, rheumatoid arthritis, diabetes, or

-	repetitive motions, like typing or any wrist movements, can cause carpal

-	tunnel syndrome.
-It is quite common to be related to jobs or activities

-	involving manual tasks.
+Conditions like hypothyroidism, obesity, rheumatoid arthritis, diabetes, or repetitive motions, like typing or any wrist movements, can cause carpal tunnel syndrome.
+Carpal Tunnel is quite commonly related to jobs or activities involving manual tasks.

-	- Nonsurgical treatment: Includes all procedures for mild cases, such as

-	bracing or splinting, nonsteroidal anti-inflammatory drugs (NSAIDs), nerve

-	gliding exercises, or steroid medications.
-70% of the people respond very

-	well to this type of treatment.
+- Nonsurgical treatment are the procedures performed for mild cases.
+It includes bracing, splinting, nonsteroidal anti-inflammatory drugs (NSAIDs), nerve gliding exercises, or steroid medications.
+70% of the people respond very well to this effective type of carpal tunnel treatment

-	- Surgical Treatment: More invasive treatment is necessary when symptoms do

-	not improve despite conservative treatment, such as Open Carpal Tunnel

-	Release Surgery, Cortisone Injection, Splints, Endoscopic Carpal Tunnel
+- Surgical Treatment is a more invasive treatment required when symptoms do not improve despite conservative treatments.
+Surgical options include Open Carpal Tunnel Release Surgery, Steroid injections, Cortisone Injection, or Endoscopic Carpal Tunnel surgery

-	surgery.

 BOOK AN APPOINTMENT

 Request an appointment online by calling us on (615) 867-7693